 In 1905, a canal was created to divert water away from the Colorado River.
 But poor construction allowed water to breach the canal wall, essentially diverting the river into the Salton Basin.
 During 1905 and 1906, water continued to flow into the basin before the rupture was closed.
 The Salton Sea is now California's largest lake, home to many types of birds and fish, but it has continued to be plagued by controversy and rumors of pesticide contamination.
 However, repeated tests have shown those rumors to be false and massive die-offs of birds and fish are believed to have been due to a bacterial outbreak (one that poses no danger to humans).
 Despite these deaths, the Salton Sea continues to host many types of wildlife and to serve as a depository for agricultural irrigation runoff.
 A restoration project is underway to preserve the Sea's delicate ecology and to develop it as a tourist and recreation destination.

-For more information about disappearing lakes, strange environmental phenomena and other related topics, please check out the links on the next page.
+For more information about disappearing lakes, strange environmental phenomena and other related topics, please check out the links below.

 - Bellows, Alan.
 “Lake Peigneur: Swirling Vortex of Doom.”
 Damn Interesting.
 Sept.
 6, 2005. http://www.damninteresting.com/?p=6